kevinding0218/InterviewDocuments/Q and A/AWS.md

 	- based on amount of data stored, number of requests, amount of data transferred
 #### EC2 Load Balancer
 - LB is esstially a router instance that provides a stable endpoint to reliaby send your users and set DNS entries to.
-- LB will track of which IPs are available and send users to them eff
+- LB will track of which IPs are available and send users to them efficiently
+-
 #### Relational Database Service (RDS)
 - a collection of AWS services for managed relational databases, it's managed because AWS takes care of
 	- Scheduled automated backups